jnozzi/cocoadev.com/markdown/ChooseYourOwniPhoneURLScheme.md

 ----

-**twitterrific:** -- A private URL scheme used by the Twitterrific application http://itunes.apple.com/General/WebObjects/General/MZStore.woa/wa/viewSoftware?id=284540316&mt=8 by the General/IconFactory.
+**twitterrific:** -- A private URL scheme used by the Twitterrific application http://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=284540316&mt=8 by the IconFactory.

 **Action: Preparing a message**: This will prepare a message, which the user will be able to post to Twitter.